v-harrishe/azure-docs/articles/service-bus-messaging/configure-customer-managed-key.md

 title: Configure your own key for encrypting Azure Service Bus data at rest
-description: This article provides information on how to configure your own key for encrypting Azure Service Bus data rest. ms.topic: conceptual ms.date: 06/23/2020
+description: This article provides information on how to configure your own key for encrypting Azure Service Bus data rest. ms.topic: conceptual
+author: rockboyfor
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
+ms.author: v-yeche
 ---

 # Configure customer-managed keys for encrypting Azure Service Bus data at rest by using the Azure portal
 Azure Service Bus Premium provides encryption of data at rest with Azure Storage Service Encryption (Azure SSE).
-Service Bus Premium relies on Azure Storage to store the data and by default, all the data that is stored with Azure Storage is encrypted using Microsoft-managed keys.
+Service Bus Premium relies on Azure Storage to store the data and by default, all the data that is stored with Azure Storage is encrypted using Azure-managed keys.

 ## Overview
-Azure Service Bus now supports the option of encrypting data at rest with either Microsoft-managed keys or customer-managed keys (Bring Your Own Key - BYOK). this feature enables you to create, rotate, disable, and revoke access to the customer-managed keys that are used for encrypting Azure Service Bus at rest.
+Azure Service Bus now supports the option of encrypting data at rest with either Azure-managed keys or customer-managed keys (Bring Your Own Key - BYOK). this feature enables you to create, rotate, disable, and revoke access to the customer-managed keys that are used for encrypting Azure Service Bus at rest.

 Enabling the BYOK feature is a one time setup process on your namespace.